certtools/intelmq/docs/User-Guide.md

     intelmqctl start
     etc.

+Starting a group of bots:
+    intelmqctl start --group experts
+    etc.

 Get a list of all configured bots:
     intelmqctl list bots

 Get a list of all queues:
     intelmqctl list queues
 If -q is given, only queues with more than one item are listed.

+Get a list of all queues and status of the bots:
+    intelmqctl list queues-and-status

 Clear a queue:
     intelmqctl clear queue-id